openshift/enhancements/enhancements/machine-api/control-plane-machine-set.md

     FailureDomains []string `json:"failureDomains,omitempty"`

     // Label selector for Machines.
 Existing Machines selected by this
-    // selector will be the ones affected by this ControlPlaneSet.
+    // selector will be the ones affected by this ControlPlaneMachineSet.
     // It must match the template's labels.
     // This field is considered immutable after creation of the resource.
     // +kubebuilder:validation:Required
     Selector metav1.LabelSelector `json:"selector"`

     // Template describes the Control Plane Machines that will be created
-    // by this ControlPlaneSet.
+    // by this ControlPlaneMachineSet.
     // +kubebuilder:validation:Required
-    Template ControlPlaneSetTemplate `json:"template"`
+    Template ControlPlaneMachineSetTemplate `json:"template"`
 }

-type ControlPlaneSetTemplate struct {
+type ControlPlaneMachineSetTemplate struct {
     // ObjectMeta is the standard object metadata
     // More info: https://git.k8s.io/community/contributors/devel/sig-architecture/api-conventions.md#metadata
-    // Labels are required to match the ControlPlaneSet selector.
+    // Labels are required to match the ControlPlaneMachineSet selector.
     // +kubebuilder:validation:Required
     ObjectMeta metav1.ObjectMeta `json:"metadata"`